Softnet-Free/softnet-ms/docs/clients/shared.md

 ![]({{ site.baseurl }}{% link assets/images/image_clt.2_5.png %})

+As you can see, the device owner is unable to edit client entities created by their contacts, only view them.

 ---
 #### TABLE OF CONTENTS
 * [10.1.
 It's just a piece of cake]({{ site.baseurl }}{% link docs/clients/management.md %})